 Starting out under the trading style of a sole trader was a simple option probably a few years ago.
 When you first set up you probably was running everything independently so it made sense to your the trading style ‘sole trader’.
 Over time thing evolve and you now are probably thinking about setting up a limited company.
 This new trading style involves more responsibility but there are also more benefits.
 This allows directors and share holders to be more involved as well as having a limited liability umbrella.
 This is why many sole traders make the move as their business becomes more successful and grown in to a company.

-If you are considering the options of changing your business to a limited company, here’s how to get started.
+If you are considering the options of changing your business to a limited company and its legal structure here’s how to get started.

 What is the Difference between Sole Trader and a Limited Company?